-- A service animal must have a harness leash or tether and be under your control at all times; an animal showing vicious behavior will not be allowed on the bus.
+- A service animal must be under your control at all times; an animal showing vicious behavior will not be allowed on the bus.

 - If you need assistance getting on or off the bus with your service animal, please plan on bringing your PCA or guest to help you.